GregorySoto/pgp-encryption-using-csharp/README.md

-# Project Name

-PGP Encryption/Decryption using C#
+# PGP Encryption/Decryption using C#

 This project was forked from an article written by Maruthi Pallamalli.
-Please read the credits section to article's URL.
+Please read the credits section to article's the URL.

 ## Features
 I've implemented the following changes: